tingeman/find_artek/readme.md

 # TODO list

 ### To do...
-- [] fix map view on report page (and limit features to those from the report)
 - [] implement feature view
 - [] check data in database against old find-artek
 - [] check model setup against old find-artek